hashicorp/terraform-provider-vault/website/docs/r/aws_auth_backend_client.html.md

 * `sts_endpoint` - (Optional) Override the URL Vault uses when making STS API calls.

+* `sts_region` - (Optional) Region to override the default region for making AWS STS API calls.
+Should only be set if sts_endpoint is set.
+If so, should be set to the region in which the custom sts_endpoint resides.

 * `iam_server_id_header_value` - (Optional) The value to require in the `X-Vault-AWS-IAM-Server-ID` header as part of `GetCallerIdentity` requests